baimamboukar/go-gin-docker-k8s/README.md

 > [!NOTE]
 > As example application for the REST APIs, the APIs are used to managed startup and tech companies.
 It is somehow more original than classic TODO APIs

-**Note:** This project is not designed for managing small startups.
-Instead, it is a straightforward backend implemented in Go, Gin, Docker, and Kubernetes.
-Currently, the APIs are focused on retrieving and creating startup entities.

 ## Table of Contents

 1. [Installation](#installation)